OUR CHURCH HISTORY

 In June 2012, Bishop Adam J. Richardson, Jr. appointed the Reverend Dededrick O. Rivers as the Pastor of St. Jude.
 Under his leadership, St. Jude expanded its music ministry by employing new musicians and establishing new choirs.
 Additionally, Reverend Rivers was instrumental in successfully renegotiating the mortgage on the Brink Road property.
 The Reverend Dededrick O. Rivers served as Pastor from 2012 – 2015.

 In July 2015, Bishop William P. DeVeaux, Sr. appointed the Reverend Anna E. Mosby as the Pastor of St. Jude.
-Under her leadership the church has embraced the theme “From Visualization to Manifestation,” based on the foundational scripture, Habakkuk 2:2-3.
+History was made as she is the first woman to lead St. Jude.
+Under her leadership the church has embraced the theme “Moving the Church from Visualization to Manifestation,” based on the foundational scripture, Habakkuk 2:2-3.
 She has established several new ministries, including the Security Ministry, God’s Temple Health Ministry, Young Adult Ministry, Children’s Church, Men’s Bible Study, Liturgical Dance Ministry, Intercessory Prayer Ministry, St. Jude Chorale, and Expansion and Relocation Ministry.

 In October 2015, the St. Jude CDC was invited by My Sisters Place to participate in the Clothesline Project.
 The international Clothesline Project is brings increased awareness of the impact of violence against women, celebrates a woman’s strength to survive and provides another avenue for her to courageously break the silence that often surrounds her experience.
 T-shirts are decorated by survivors of domestic abuse and publicly displayed as a powerful witness.
 The event was held at Freedom Plaza in Washington DC.